Project management: In-house or Outsourced?

 • Communicate closely with the development, design, and testing teams to ensure the tasks are being implemented according to the project plan;

-• Proactively track project course to discover any changes, difficulties, or occurring risks as early as possible and mitigate them as needed;
+• Proactively track the course of the project to discover any changes, difficulties, or occurring risks as early as possible and mitigate them as needed;

-• Assure the team’s adherence to the chosen software development methodology (run daily meetings and retrospectives, etc.);
+• Ensure that the team adheres to the chosen project management methodology (run daily meetings and retrospectives, etc.);

-• Maintain all the documents related to the project concise, informative, and understandable including by involving software engineers in the documenting process;
+• Maintain all project-related documents concise, informative, and understandable by involving software engineers in the documentation process;

-• Make sure the project’s budget fully corresponds to the planned workload and gets quickly adjusted to the changes in the project scope;
+• Make sure the project’s budget fully corresponds with the planned workload and, if any changes need to be made, it can be adjusted quickly;

-• Act as a delivery lead providing the expected results of work on time and within the agreed budget frames.
+• Act as a delivery lead, providing the completion of projects on time and within agreed-upon budget frames;

 Alex Gostev, Agile Coach at QArea